pinellolab/CRISPR-HAWK/README.md

 # CRISPR-HAWK

-CRISPR-HAWK is a comprehensive and scalable tool for designing guide RNAs (gRNAs) in CRISPR-Cas systems.
+CRISPR-HAWK is a comprehensive and scalable tool for designing guide RNAs (gRNAs) and assess genetic variants impact on on-target sites in CRISPR-Cas systems.
 Available as an offline tool with a user-friendly command-line interface, CRISPR-HAWK integrates large-scale human genetic variation datasets—such as the 1000 Genomes Project, the Human Genome Diversity Project (HGDP), and gnomAD—with orthogonal genomic annotations to systematically prioritize gRNAs targeting regions of interest.
 CRISPR-HAWK is Cas system-independent, supporting a wide range of nucleases including Cas9, SaCas9, Cpf1 (Cas12a), and others.
 It offers users full flexibility to define custom PAM sequences and guide lengths, enabling compatibility with emerging CRISPR technologies and tailored experimental requirements.
 The tool accounts for both single-nucleotide variants (SNVs) and small insertions and deletions (indels), and it is capable of handling individual- and population-specific haplotypes.
 This makes CRISPR-HAWK particularly suitable for both personalized and population-wide gRNA design.
 CRISPR-HAWK automates the entire workflow—from variant-aware preprocessing to gRNA discovery—delivering comprehensive outputs including ranked tables, annotated sequences, and high-quality figures.
 Its modular design ensures easy integration with existing pipelines and tools, such as [CRISPRme](https://github.com/pinellolab/CRISPRme) or [CRISPRitz](https://github.com/pinellolab/CRISPRitz), for subsequent off-target prediction and analysis of prioritized gRNAs.

 ## Table of Contents